The monsters! Of doom!

 Agree to the idea of a coloring book, and I can promise you that there will be no attempted monster-slaying.
 We’re just going to talk with you.

-“I used the Monster Coloring Book and Manual (of doom) to great effect for our kids’ Secret Book Club down at the Treehouse in Ashland OR.
+“I had great results with the Monster Coloring Book and Manual (of doom) at our kids’ Secret Book Club.

 The coloring book did the job for me!
 Each kid came back with a masterpiece and a very useful Monster conversation.
 Monster Coloring Book + Crayons = Monster Therapy for kids of all ages.
 Huzzah!”